jessicarosier/node_python_kafka/README.md

 docker-compose up -d
 ```

-This will create a Kafka instance and a Zookeeper instance.

 A Python virtual environment is needed to run the code.
 To create the virtual environment, run the following command: